Fundraising success: 3.500 Euros = 35 Bikes for Africa

 Our new red down wonders: CUMULUS Panyam 600 sleeping bags

-The last three months in Peru and Bolivia sometimes gave us a really hard time regarding the temperatures at night.
-Sleeping in the tent became torture over 4.300 m because we just did not have the right sleeping bags… Fortunately, our friends brought us brand new CUMULUS sleeping bags when they visited us in Cusco – from that on we were safe!
+The last three months in Peru and Bolivia gave us a really hard time regarding the temperatures at night.
+Sleeping in the tent became torture over 4.300 m - we just did not have the right sleeping bags… Fortunately, our friends brought us brand new CUMULUS sleeping bags when they visited us in Cusco – from than on we were safe!
 Especially on our route through Bolivia we would have been lost without them.

 A big thank you to CUMULUS from Poland who sponsored us with one of these down wonders.
 With only 990 g of weight, an 8.2 l volume and a comfort temperature that goes down to –14°C they are just the perfect sleeping bags for touring cyclists in these regions.

 In all these cold nights we were always so much looking forward to cuddel up in the bags.
 We often zip them together and enjoy them as a double.
 In the mornings they are also great for enjoying the breakfast outside in the rising sun – what we really recommdend, it is such a great feeling!